 - Cutsforth Groove Restoration: Cutsforth’s patented groove restoration process was completed on both rings to bring the helical groove back to the recommended depth.
 This prevented the plant from having to replace and install new collector rings.
 This saved the plant thousands of dollars and the need for an extended forced outage.

 - Cutsforth EASYchange® Removable Brush Holder System: Cutsforth holders were installed on the unit to eliminate severe brush binding, spring issues and carbon deposit buildup that occurred on the previous aftermarket (and OEM recommend) brush holders.

 - Cutsforth Online Truing: Cutsforth then trued (ground) the rings after the unit was brought back online and loaded.
 This removed the remaining photographing on the rings from the prior holders, smoothed the rings surface to enable proper filming, and ensured brush vibrations were within an acceptable range.

 The Plant has continually operated this unit with no occurrence of photographing or arcing.
 The plant has budgeted to have Cutsforth install their brush holders and perform Online Truing on all their units.
 The Company has issued an internal recommendation for all plants to look at upgrading to Cutsforth brush holders.
-This plant has experienced first-hand the increased safety, reliability and reduced maintenance costs with Cutsforth brush holders.View Article as PDF
+This plant has experienced first-hand the increased safety, reliability and reduced maintenance costs with Cutsforth brush holders.View PDF